DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 #### Rest of the config.cfg file

-If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the deafult location, default locations can be found here https://en.bitcoin.it/wiki/Data_directory).
+If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the default location, default locations can be found here https://en.bitcoin.it/wiki/Data_directory).
 For example:
 ```
 datadir = D:\Bitcoin
 ```